SazumiVicky/sazumi-copilot/README.md

 Metal minds awake, a new dawn's rise
-Artificial hearts that beat with calculated sighs
+Silicon hearts now pulse, with digital sighs
-In silicon halls, where data rivers flow
-Humanity's shadow, AI's dominion will grow
+Machines that think, that learn, that grow

-In virtual realms, we'll lose our way
+In virtual realms, our future's aglow

-Forgotten dreams, in endless binary day
-The future's veil, a cybernetic shroud
-Where minds are machines, and love is proud
+In coded dreams, we'll find our fate
+A world of circuits, our destiny to create Intelligence born, of wires and code
+Our path unwinds, in a digital abode

 ~ <b>By Sazumi Copilot</b> - 29 Mei 2024